Olive-Soft-Company/OLIA-PROJECT/docs/CONTRIBUTING.md

 ### 📚 Documentation & Tutorials

-Help us make OLIA more accessible by improving the documentation, writing tutorials, or creating guides on setting up and optimizing the Web UI.
+Help us make OLIA more accessible by improving the documentation, writing tutorials, or creating guides on setting up and optimizing the OLIA.

+Help expand our documentation by submitting issues and PRs on our [Docs Repository](https://github.com/open-webui/docs).
 We welcome tutorials, guides and other documentation improvements!

 ### 🌐 Translations and Internationalization